geode-sdk/server/README.md

 # Geode Server

-WIP version of the new Geode Index, hosted on its own server rather than a Github repository.
+The new home of the Geode Index, hosted on its own server rather than a Github repository.
 Uses Actix, PostgreSQL and SQLX in Rust.

+The API documentation can be found [here](https://geode-sdk.github.io/server/)

 ## Checklist